Xianith/ScavCo/README.md

 ## Finished

+*0.0.5*

+      * Clean up CSS and make it not look bad.
+Re-create style from EFT website perhaps?
+            -- Copied subreddit styling (which is similar to websites)

+      * Figure out why Font's are weird.
+            -- Fixed in Webpack config

 *0.0.4*

-      -Need to reactify the pages that handle the GoogleAPI stuff (ammo.html and barter.html)
+      * Need to reactify the pages that handle the GoogleAPI stuff (ammo.html and barter.html)

-            barter complete, need to work on ammo
+          * barter complete, need to work on ammo

 ---